Print

 Exclusion Criteria

-• on hormone therapy - diabetes - heart disease - alcohol consumption of >2 drinks per day - significant circadian disruption - having care-taking responsibilities that significantly affect sleep - shift work or irregular lifestyle - uncontrolled sleep apnea or sleep disorder - extreme early or late chronotypes - significant psychiatric disorders or ADHD - diagnosed dysregulated eating behaviors
+• on hormone therapy - diabetes - heart disease - alcohol consumption of >2 drinks per day - significant circadian disruption - having care-taking responsibilities that significantly affect sleep - shift work or irregular lifestyle - uncontrolled sleep apnea or other uncontrolled sleep disorder - extreme early or late chronotypes - significant psychiatric disorders - taking ADHD medications - diagnosed dysregulated eating behaviors - smoking >5 cigarettes/day or 30 pack-year history - participating in formal weight loss program - not weight stable

 Study Design